novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-192.md

 An example of this was the United States and Japan.

-Both countries poured money into marketing with the capital power of Son Joong-ui and the 【Natural Standard Fund】.
+Both countries poured money into marketing with the capital power of Son Jung-yi and the 【Natural Standard Fund】.

 Because of this, they compressed the period during which 【Jungle】 established itself in Korea and secured many users in a short time.